 On an investigation, you are generally walking around in the dark.
 There are hazards everywhere.
 As someone responsible for your safety, the last thing I want is for you to turn around and have a bright light flashed in your face.
 It can be disorientating and you can lose your balance, bump into something, fall over, the list goes on.
 In a nutshell, it is for your own safety.

 For all of the reasons above, I don’t allow flash photography on our investigations.
-If paranormal photography is something you want to dip your feet into, it is best to look at the option of converted cameras and you will avoid all of the above hassles.
-I want to give not only you, but the whole group the best experience we can.
+There are always going to be occasions where a flash accidently goes off.
+I have been there, we all have.
+It just happens sometimes.
+If paranormal photography look into using red light.
+This not only helps you see in the dark, but it also won't compromise your eye's natural night vision.
 So next time you are ready to pack that digital camera, have a think about the above.
 You and the rest of the group may thank me later!

 Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum